i18next/next-i18next/README.md

 Be aware that using `fallbackLng` and `nonExplicitSupportedLngs` can easily increase the initial size of the page.

+fyi: Setting `fallbackLng` to `false` will NOT serialize your fallback language (usually `defaultLocale`).
+This will decrease the size of your initial page load.

 ### 6. Advanced configuration

 #### Passing other config options